Daksh3K/HW9/README.md

 2. `npm start` to run backend
 3. `cd` into frontend directory and install the packages
 4. `npm start` to start frontend

+### PS:
+I have emailed earlier about the extension for the late submission.